 No one does Christmas quite like the Irish, with traditions and celebrations galore.
 But with so many traditions surrounding Christmas in Ireland, it’s hard to know which are the most popular and beloved.

-IrishCentral recently polled our readers to find out which of the Irish Christmas traditions really make the season.
-Over 500 of you voted, and the results are in, with Midnight Mass as the clear winner!
+IrishCentral polled our readers to find out which of the Irish Christmas traditions really make the season.
+Over 500 of you voted, and the results?
+Midnight Mass was the clear winner!
 The complete results are below, and honorable mention must go to the truly beautiful Christmas tradition of placing a burning candle in the window of your home – a symbol of warmth and welcome.
 Mary Robinson, Ireland’s first female president, re-popularized the tradition when she placed a lit candle in the president’s residence, Áras an Uachtaráin, shortly after being inaugurated as president in 1990, as a gesture towards the millions of Irish around the world.

 Which of the following is your favorite Irish Christmas tradition?
 Share your thoughts in the comment section at the bottom of the page.